EvisHome/Home-Assistant/dashboards/unraid/README.md

 ## UNRAID DASHBOARD

 Monitor and control you Unraid instance(s).
 This allows run Mover, Parity Check, Power Unraid On/Off, monitor various statistics, control and monitor Docker containers.
-And you can build automations and alarms based on all these sensors or like actionable notifications of containers with higher than normal CPU/MEM usage etc. .. imaginations is the limit.
+And you can build automations and alarms based on all these sensors or like actionable notifications of containers with higher than normal CPU/MEM usage etc.

 ![Unraid Overview](/dashboards/unraid/img/HA-Unraid-dashboard-overview.png)